FerdiantJoshua/question-generator/README.md

 pip install -r requirements.txt
 ```

-*This requirements do not cover huggingface library either.
+*These requirements do not cover huggingface library either.

 ## Download Datasets